How to Apply

-You may view and replace documents you have uploaded.
-Once you click the "Lock" button, you will not be able to replace what you have uploaded.
+You may view and replace documents you have uploaded as long as you have not locked them.
+Once you click the "Lock" button, you will not be able to edit or replace what you have uploaded.
 Please preview each document carefully to ensure you have uploaded the correct documents.
 Graduate Division and departmental staff will not be able to replace documents for you once you have locked a document.

 Documents must be uploaded to the online application absolutely no later than 11:59 PM Pacific Standard Time on your departmental application deadline.
 Documents received after 11:59 PM on the departmental application deadline may be considered ineligible for review, and your application may be marked as Incomplete, and therefore unreviewable, by the department.
 The application fee is non-refundable for Incomplete applications.

 The information you provide in this section is used by the department to determine if you are seeking financial support.
 This section does not constitute an application for specific UCSB fellowships or federal financial aid.

 All applications require a non-refundable application fee of $105 for domestic applicants, and $125 for international applicants.
 No application will be processed until the application fee has been received.
 This fee can be paid by credit card or with a check/money order using the Check/Money Order Submission Form found on the last page of the application.

 A limited number of application fee waivers are available to qualified U.S. citizens and permanent residents who demonstrate evidence of financial need or proof of participation in an undergraduate research program.
 McNair Scholars and Project 1000 applicants are among those eligible.
 Fee waivers are not available to international applicants.